romnn/ldap-manager/README.md

     - verify?

 - done
+  - Implement missing password hashing algorithms
+  - Embed crypt(3) as vendored?
+  - Fix flaky tests using fuzzy testing and check slappasswd source
+  - add pagination
+  - get rid of the password hashing mess
   - decide on a consistent naming (user vs account)
+  - split into more files
   - update dependencies
   - fix issues and use new api for grpc and http without a base
   - add images to the readme